 ■ Subsequent to filing and serving the Petition for Dissolution, at least 90 days must pass.

 At Eagle Law Offices, P.S., our attorneys represent your interest in divorce and all family law matters.
 Our attorneys, along with the assistance of our skilled staff, will work with you in preparing all necessary documents and presenting your needs to the court in order to achieve the best possible outcome.
 Through decades of practicing family law, Paul Eagle has provided legal advice and assistance to hundreds of people in divorce proceedings.

-If you are facing dissolution of your marriage and need a Seattle divorce attorney, please contact Eagle Law Offices, P.S. or call 206.426.6961 to discuss your divorce or marriage dissolution circumstances.
+If you are facing dissolution of your marriage and need a divorce attorney, please contact Eagle Law Offices, P.S. at 206.426.6961 to discuss your divorce or marriage dissolution circumstances.